 Second, the claim that the return of intangible assets is higher than the return of tangible assets remains an untested hypothesis (it’s hearsay).

 Third, acquired intangible assets cannot be used to test the postulated return on assets inequality (ρι > ρτ) because the functional relationship between acquired assets and operating profits requires a factual determination, and cannot be assumed à priori.

 This means that it’s improper to include acquired (instead of self-developed) intangibles in the regression equation (1) or (3).

-In sum, return on assets is an unsatisfactory PLI because the operating assets base denominator is an ill-defined composite and it is, therefore, difficult to establish comparability between the tested party and its peers.
+In sum, return on assets is an unsatisfactory PLI because the operating assets base denominator is an ill-defined composite of heterogeneous balance sheet accounts, excluding self-developed (production (trade), marketing and software) intangibles; therefore, it’s difficult to establish assets composition comparability between the tested party and its benchmark peers.

 Oskar Lange, Theory of Reproduction and Accumulation, Pergamon Press, 1969.

 From the PIM (perpetual inventory method) equation, Lange (1969, pp. 101-102) developed the simpler to compute capital stock equation: